 On an applicant’s appointment for a medical exam in a designated clinic or physician, he or she must bring the following:

 - proper identification (at least one document with photograph and signature, such as a passport, driver’s license or national identity card)

 - any medical reports or test results that the applicant had for any previous or existing medical conditions

 - the Medical Report form (IMM 1017E), if the applicant didn’t receive an upfront medical exam, this will be sent to him or her

 - a list of current medications, excluding vitamins and health supplements

-Applicant must also bring 4 recent photographs if the panel physician doesn’t use eMedical.
-Contact the panel physician prior or bring the photographs if unsure.
+The applicant must also bring 4 recent photographs if the panel physician doesn’t use eMedical.
+Contact the panel physician before or bring the photographs if unsure.

 The applicant may be referred for an x-ray or other laboratory tests.

 The applicant is expected to pay all fees related to the medical exam on the appointment day.
 The fees include: